-- 4.1 If the WAPC decides an amendment does not constitute a substantial alteration to a region scheme, the WAPC sends a copy of the amendment to the Minister and arranges a notice in the Government Gazette and newspapers. - 4.2 If the WAPC resolves to initiate a minor amendment to a region scheme, it also requires referral to the EPA for a decision as to whether an environmental assessment of the amendment is required.
-If the EPA assesses the amendment under section 48A Environmental Protection Act 1986, similar procedures follow to those outlined in paragraph 3.2. - 4.3 The WAPC will make reasonable endeavours to notify landowners directly affected by the amendment within seven days.
-Any person may make a submission to the Minister on any provision of the amendment within the period specified in the notice (being a period of not less than 60 days after publication of the notice). - 4.4 Under the PD Act submissions are lodged with the WAPC which considers, reports and recommends to the Minister on those submissions. - 4.5 On receiving a report and recommendations, the Minister may approve the amendment, with or without modifications.
-The Minister may also refuse to approve the amendment.
+If the WAPC decides an amendment does not constitute a substantial alteration to a region scheme, the WAPC sends a copy of the amendment to the Minister for Planning and arranges a notice in the Government Gazette and newspapers.

+If the WAPC resolves to initiate a "minor" amendment to a region scheme, it also requires referral to the EPA for a decision as to whether an environmental assessment of the amendment is required.
+If the EPA assesses the amendment under section 48A of the Environmental Protection Act 1986, similar procedures follow to those outlined in Part 5.

+The WAPC will make reasonable endeavours to notify landowners directly affected by the amendment within seven days.
+Any person may make a submission to the Minister for Planning on any provision of the amendment within the period specified in the notice (being a period of not less than 60 days after publication of the notice).

+Under the P&D Act submissions are lodged with the WAPC which considers, reports and recommends to the Minister for Planning on those submissions.

+On receiving a report and recommendations, the Minister for Planning may approve the amendment, with or without modifications.
+The Minister for Planning may also refuse to approve the amendment.

-4.6 When the Minister has approved an amendment, the WAPC publishes a notice to that effect in the Government Gazette.
+When the Minister for Planning has approved an amendment, the WAPC publishes a notice to that effect in the Government Gazette.
 The amendment has effect from that date.

-5. Revisions to practice and procedures for major and minor amendments
+7. Revisions to practice and procedures for major and minor amendments

-5.1 Concurrent amendments
+7.1 Concurrent amendments

-The PD Act provides that:
+The P&D Act provides that:

 - where a region scheme is amended by the reservation of land for any public purpose, the local planning scheme is automatically amended without the need for a separate amendment to the local planning scheme, as provided in section 126(1); and - where a region scheme is amended to include land in an urban zone the local government scheme may be automatically amended where the local government requests such and is proposing a development zone requiring a local structure plan to be approved prior to subdivision approval and the WAPC agree to the automatic amendment, as provided in section 126 (3).
+Section 126(3) only refers to automatic amendments to a local planning scheme to change the zoning of the land.
+It does not extend to text amendments.
+Thus, a change to zoning only relates to scheme map changes.

-5.2 Parallel amendments
+7.2 Parallel amendments